-"So blessed be God, the best of creators."
-(Quran, 23:14)
+"So blessed be Allah, the best of creators." (al-Muminun, 23:14)

-Man has caused much harm to our planet and as a result we are destroying God's perfect creation.
+Man has caused much harm to our planet and as a result we are destroying Allah's perfect creation.

-"We established you on earth and provided you with a means of livelihood, yet you are seldom grateful."
-(Quran, 7:10)
+"We established you on earth and provided you with a means of livelihood, yet you are seldom grateful." (al-'Araf, 7:10)